xutong05/xutong05.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Robotics
   - Reinforcement Learning
+  - Field Robotics
-  - Off-road Navigation
+  - Legged Robotics

 # Education to show in About widget
 education: